 Where to Stay in Leavenworth, WA

-There’s a bit of everything for winter accommodation in Leavenworth and the surrounding area.
-You can choose from basic hotels, Bavarian-style Pensions, romantic resorts, mountain lodges, or private homes and cabins with full kitchens.
+Leavenworth offers a wide range of winter accommodations.
+You can choose from budget hotels, Bavarian-style pensions, romantic resorts, mountain lodges, or private cabins with full kitchens.
+Use sites like Expedia or VRBO to compare rates and read reviews.

 The Enzian Inn: Downtown Leavenworth